Hasegawa Valkyrie VF-1A/J/S Model Kit 1/72

 Besides the flat white overall, every other paint detail is represented with a decal.
 I have built many other model kits where other paint details are represented with colors on decals but I usually paint them in with my airbrush.
 I made it a point this time to use the colored decals, as I wanted to represent the true integrity of this kit.
 Make sure you spray your gloss undercoat before you decal the kit.
 The exception was the black flashes on the tail rudder as I applied them in the wrong position and needed to be stripped and I painted them on.

 This is both a mixed blessing and curse.
 Some decals are not simply going to go around complex trailing edges and intricate shaped parts and need to be touched up with paint.
-Hasegawa also chosen to go with a layering system for the intricately colored decal that are stacked on each other.
+Hasegawa also chose to go with a layering system for the intricately colored decal that are stacked on each other.
 Many decals are stacked 3-4 deep that a lot silvering is shown.
 I thought it was myself not decaling correctly but I have seen many excellent VF-1 kits online and the weakest part of their kits is the silvering on the stacked decals.

 Because of so many open trailing edges on the colored decals that did not bond to the paint, when I fired up my airbrush to spray the gloss overcoat I blew off some portions of the decal that were not noticeably attached to the model.
 More paint touch up was used in this step.